-NOTE: Failure to accept available health insurance coverage does not affect WV CHIP eligibility except for public employees who are receiving or eligible to enroll in PEIA.
-This requirement is concerned only with those persons who drop out of an existing program.
+NOTE: Failure to accept available health insurance coverage does not affect WV CHIP eligibility, except for public employees who are receiving or eligible to enroll in a state health plan such as PEIA.
+This requirement applies only to persons who drop out of an existing program.